 For more information:

 On economic development in Missouri, go to http://www.ded.mo.gov/

 On small businesses, go to http://www.sba.gov

-On your business, go to http://www.irs.gov/businesses/index.html
+On resources for your business, go to http://www.irs.gov/businesses/index.html

 Find your local office